section-engineering-education/engineering-education/articles/heap-data-structure-python/index.md

 published: true
 url: /engineering-education/heap-data-structure-python/
 title: Using the Heap Data Structure in Python
 description: Heaps are special binary trees that have a special property.
-The key present at the root node of every sub-tree must be the greatest or minimum among all the keys.
+The key present at the root node of every sub-tree must be either the greatest or minimum among all the keys.
 author: saiharsha-balasubramaniam
-date: 2020-09-25T00:00:00-13:00
+date: 2020-09-27T00:00:00-13:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/heap-data-structure-python/hero.jpg
     alt: binary heaps
 ---
 A binary heap is a special data structure that resembles a binary tree.
-It differs by the property that the root of any subtree should be the smallest or the largest element.
+It differs in the sense that the root of any subtree should be the smallest or the largest element.
 <!--more-->

 There are two main types of heaps.